 By the end of the 19th-century, Bavaria was one of the first places within a greater German-speaking federation or nation-state where a limited working attempt at democracy* was introduced after centuries of feudal, religious, palatial, and imperial rule.
 Bavarians will be the first to say they’re an independent lot who’ve always been ahead of their time, even as I struggle mightily with understanding the Bairisch / Boarisch (Bavarian language).

-To mark the two anniversaries this year, I highlight 18 locations to provide quick looks throughout Bavaria which have nothing to do with fairy-tale castles or Oktoberfest.
+To mark the two anniversaries this year, I highlight a number of locations to provide quick looks throughout Bavaria which have nothing to do with fairy-tale castles or Oktoberfest.

 - Augsburg (Schwaben)